stalwartlabs/website/docs/smtp/transport-security/mta-sts.md

 :::tip Note

 To automatically publish MTA-STS policies, it is essential to have port 443 (the standard port for HTTPS traffic) open.
-This port allows the Stalwart Mail Server to serve the MTA-STS policy files via HTTPS, complying with the protocol's requirements and ensuring that the policies are accessible to other mail servers performing policy checks.
+This port allows Stalwart Mail Server to serve the MTA-STS policy files via HTTPS, complying with the protocol's requirements and ensuring that the policies are accessible to other mail servers performing policy checks.

 :::